garylirocks/quickrefs/terraform.markdown

     - Go to AAD's "Roles and administrators" blade, find the role, click on it
     - Add an assignment to the service principal
     - **Roles listed in the service principal's "Roles and administrators" blade are NOT roles assigned to this service principal!**

+## State file

+Why state file is required:

+- Ensures a one-to-one mapping from resource instances to remote objects
+- Tracks metadata such as resource dependencies
+  - Terraform could use your configuration to determine dependencies when creating objects
+  - However, when you remote resources from your configuration, Terraform could only rely on the state file to determine how to destroy the resources in correct order
+- Performance: Terraform stores a cache of the attribute values for all resources in the state
+  - When running `terrafrom plan`, Terraform must know the current state of resources to effectively determine the changes it needs
+  - The default behavior: for every plan and apply, Terraform query providers and sync the latest attributes for all resources in your state file
+  - For large infrastructures, it could be too slow due to API restrictions (no API for multiple resources at once, rate limiting, etc).
+So people use `-refresh=false` or `-target` to walk around this.
+In these scenarios, the cached state is treated as the record of truth.

 ## Remote runs and state